JordanEarnest/GBEmulatorCPP/README.md

 # GBEmulatorCPP
 ## Description
 An emulator for the Game Boy written in C++ for Linux (However, you may easily compile on Windows.
 There are no Linux-specific parts in the code).
 This is not a fully functional every-day-use emulator.
-Instead, it was a proof-of-concept to test my understanding of lower-level hardware and learn with a fun project.
+Instead, it was a proof-of-concept to test my understanding of lower-level hardware and learn with a fun project.<br>
+Currently, only games that use the same components of the Pokemon Red cartridge works.
+Also, the APU is glitchy and as a result, audio is scuffed.

 ## Images
 ![Alt text](0.png)